QuarkChain/evm-large-storage/README.md

 # evm-large-storage

-The repo offers a gas-efficient large-object KV storage using contract code as storage space.
-It also provides CRUD semantics to get/put/delete the entries in the storage.
+The repo offers a gas-efficient large-object key-value store using contract code as storage space.
+It also provides CRUD semantics to get/put/remove the entries in the store.

 # Gas Comparison